Επεξεργασία

 let groupAssignments = roleAssignments

-| join kind=inner EntraGroupMembership on $left.PrincipalId == $right.GroupId // Join with Group Membership
+| join kind=inner EntraGroupMembership on $left.PrincipalId == $right.GroupId // Join with group membership

 | mvexpand Members // Expand group members

-| extend MembersStr = tostring(Members) // Convert member ID to string
+| extend MembersStr = tostring(Members) // Convert the member ID to a string

 | distinct MembersStr, CreatedDateTime, AppRoleIdStr, SnapshotDate // Get distinct values